thedaveCA/mailstore-notes/cat-2-msspe.md

 <ul>
 {% for post in posts %}
   {% if post.tags contains t %}
-  {% if post.categories contains 'MailStoreServer' %}
+  {% if post.categories contains 'MailStoreSPE' %}
   <li><a href="{{ post.url }}">{{ post.title }}</a></li>
   {% endif %}
   {% endif %}